-You cannot set a Card Control for cash advances on NAB Visa Debit card, NAB Business Payments Card or NAB Business Card.
+You cannot set a control for cash advances on NAB Visa Debit card, NAB Business Payments Card or NAB Business Card.

 Changes and declined transaction notifications

-If a Card Control setting to block and enable payment options is changed or a transaction is declined due to Card Control you will not be notified.
+If a control setting to block and enable payment options is changed or a transaction is declined due to the control you selected, you will not be notified.

 Lost or stolen cards

-If you report your card as lost or stolen and you had previously set Card Controls to block or enable payment options, these settings will not automatically carry over to your replacement card.
+If you report your card as lost or stolen and you had previously set a control to block or enable payment options, these settings will not automatically carry over to your replacement card.

-You'll need to reset the Card Controls by selecting your replacement card from the Cards menu in the NAB app.
+You'll need to reset the Usage controls by selecting your replacement card from the Cards menu in the NAB app.

-If you have used Card Controls to set gambling restrictions, these will remain in place.
+If you have used controls to set gambling restrictions, these will remain in place.

-If your card expires and you had previously set Card Controls to block or enable payment options, these settings will automatically carry over to your new card.
+If your card expires and you had previously set Usage controls to block or enable payment options, these settings will automatically carry over to your new card.